-The term Bronze is applied to alloys of metal that are copper-based where tin is the main additive.
-The primary traits of Bronze alloys are that of toughness, strength, corrosion resistance, electrical conductivity, and thermal conductivity.
+The term bronze is applied to alloys of metal that are copper-based in which tin is the main additive.
+The primary traits of bronze alloys are toughness, strength, corrosion resistance, electrical conductivity, and thermal conductivity.

 Questions?
 Contact one of our helpful sales managers.